auditassistant/json-context/README.md

 - matcher: The instance of the matcher that allowed this change to come through
 - any other fields set when pushing the data in

+### datasource.watch(match, cb)

+Pass in a JSON Filter to match objects against, and any time an object changes that matches the filter, the callback will be fired.

+Returns a function that when called removes watcher.

 ## Helper Methods

 Some handy functions that get stuff done, fast.